Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: System Model and Problem Formulation

-Due to the high shadowing and severe blocking effect, the direct links between UAVs and UEs are impossible and therefore we only consider the alternative paths (reflected links) via IRS's reflection.
-The links between the UAVs and the IRS are modeled air-to-air (AA) channels whereas the link between the IRS and the UEs is assumed to follow air-to-ground (AG) channel.
-Following the AA channel model, the channel gain between the $n$th UAV and the IRS in time step $t$ is formulated as
+Due to the high shadowing and severe blocking effect, the direct links between UAVs and UEs do not exist and therefore it is only considered the alternative paths (reflected links) via RIS's reflection.
+The links between the UAVs and the RIS are modelled as air-to-air (AA) channels whereas the link between the RIS and the UEs is assumed to follow air-to-ground (AG) channel.
+Following the AA channel model, the channel gain between the $n$th UAV and the RIS in time step $t$ is formulated as

-where $\kappa_1$ is the path loss exponent for the UAV-IRS link, $d$ is the average antenna separation, and $\lambda$ is the carrier wavelength; the right term is the signal from the $n$th UAV to the IRS, $\cos(\phi^t_{AoA})$ is the cosine of the angle-of-arrival (AoA).
+where $\kappa_1$ is the path loss exponent for the UAV-RIS link, $d$ is element spacing, and $\lambda$ is the carrier wavelength; the right term of (\ref{equ:H}) is the signal from the $n$th UAV to the RIS, $\cos(\phi^t_{AoA})$ is the cosine of the angle-of-arrival (AoA).